lancachenet/lancache-dns/README.md

 ## Further information

-More information can be found at the [SteamCache github page](http://steamcache.net)
+More information can be found at the [LanCache github page](http://lancache.net)

 ## License